 Dīgha Nikāya | The Long Collection

 The Dīgha Nikāya, or Long Collection, is named after the length not of the collection, but of its individual suttas.
 There are 34 in all, many of them among the most polished literary compositions in the Pali Canon.
-This anthology contains complete translations of nine suttas, and partial translations of two.
+This anthology contains complete translations of ten suttas, and partial translations of two.

 - DN 1 Brahmajāla Sutta | The Brahmā Net An introductory portrait of the Buddha, dealing both with the minor reasons for which people might praise him—his virtues—and the more subtle and profound reasons for praising him: his comprehension of the difference between right and wrong view, and the release that comes from going beyond both.
 The Buddha uses right view about kamma and dependent co-arising to analyze 62 instances of wrong view, focusing less on the content of the views and more on the kamma of clinging to them: what actions give rise to them, and the destinations that come from acting on them.
 His analysis shows that right view, used in this way, is superior because it leads to the highest freedom.